Sexual Health Specialists

 At Neo-Health we believe in building our client's self-confidence, developing positive relationships and promoting a safe and open environment to learn about sexual health.
 That's why, in addition to offering a range of services to support your sexual health, we also offer resources to support your sexual education at our in-house library.

-If you think you've been exposed to the virus, post-exposure prophylaxis (PEP) medication may stop you becoming infected.
-PEP must be started within 72 hours of coming into contact with the virus for it to be effective.
+If you think you've been exposed to the virus, post-exposure prophylaxis medication may stop you becoming infected.
+Post-exposure prophylaxis must be started within 72 hours of coming into contact with the virus for it to be effective.
 It's recommended following higher risk exposure, particularly where the sexual partner is unknown or was known to be positive.
-PEP involves taking HIV treatment every day for one month.
-It may cause some side effects.